Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Aaron Judge At The Plate

-- Judge has driven home a run in 26 games this year (38.8%), including more than one RBI in 19.4% of his games and producing three or more of his team's runs on five occasions..
+- In 39.7% of his games this year, Judge has driven in at least one run.
+In 14 of those games (20.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.